JorgeValde/Jorge-Economist/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

 My professional interests include topics in international trade, political economy and economic development of Latin American countries.
-My current research focuses on the effects of Antidumping duties on Brazilian firms and their workers.
+My current research focus on the effects of Antidumping duties on Brazilian firms and their workers.

 <!--EndFragment-->